Undocumented Irish Caught In Trump's Immigration Dragnet

 The Trump administration has been aggressively deporting foreign nationals home around the globe, from Somalia to Slovakia.
 Though Mexicans, Central Americans and Haitians make up 9 out of 10 people removed from the United States, year-end figures analyzed by NPR show that deportations to the rest of the world have jumped 24 percent.

-Some are from formerly "recalcitrant" countries that used to reject U.S. deportees but have now agreed to take them home.
+Some are from formerly "recalcitrant" countries that used to reject U.S. deportees but have now agreed to take them.
 These nations include Guinea, Cuba, Bangladesh, Iraq, Vietnam and Afghanistan.
-Moreover, agents with Immigration and Customs Enforcement, or ICE, are arresting more immigrants in the interior of the U.S. who have overstayed their visas.
+Moreover, agents with Immigration and Customs Enforcement are arresting more immigrants in the interior of the U.S. who have overstayed their visas.

 Loading...